joseph8778/joseph8778/README.md

 FullStack JS Developer
 ----------------------

 I've been coding for almost a year now, I love to workout, play my saxophone, and learn about coding + business!
 I love the detailed art of frontend development and the systematic beauty of creating a backend.
-I study business in school and love to see how my development skills transfer to the bigger picture of a business.
+I love to problem solve and systemitize/automate solutions.
+My favorite part of software development is seeing how my development skills transfer to the bigger picture of a business.

 * 🌍  I'm based in Chicago
 * 🖥️  See my portfolio at [My portfolio](http://Thismyportfolio)